-Is the feather the new owl?
-The decorating motif of the season?
-We're starting to think so (and not just because today is Thanksgiving).
+Is the feather the new decorating motif of the season?
+We're starting to think so (and not just because Thanksgiving is on the horizon).

 Above: A mantel setting via Design Love Fest.